catalyst-fp7/documents/interoperability/interoperability.md

 The first and most basic is sharing the raw structure of the map (nodes, edges) with very basic information (such as node title).
 This allows several visualizations tools to be applied, as well as a significant number of metrics.

-The second is to share more semantics as about the nature of the concepts identified.
+The second is to share more semantics about the nature of the concepts identified.
-It was felt by the consortium that using IBIS (Issue-Based Information System) as a common baseline would help foster building initial tooling.
+The consortium agreed that using IBIS (Issue-Based Information System) as a common baseline would help foster building initial tooling.
 While it has significant limitations, IBIS is a good choice because:

  1. It's widely used by collective intelligence software